Uniform asymptotic expansions for the zeros of Bessel functions: Airy function expansions in Cherry form

 The functions $A(u,z)$ and $B(u,z)$ can then be determined explicitly by solving simultaneously any pair of the three equations (\ref{eq17}) and (\ref{eq15}).
-One finds they are analytic in a domain containing the turning point $z_{0}$ (see \cite[Sect.
-2]{Dunster:2021:SEB}).
+One finds they are analytic in a domain containing the turning point $z_{0}$ (see \cite[\S 2]{Dunster:2021:SEB}).
 Most significantly, for large $u$ these two functions possess the readily computable asymptotic expansions given by \cite[Eqs.
 (1.20) and (1.21)]{Dunster:2021:SEB}, and these are valid for $z \in \mathbf{Z}$ where

+Recall that $Z_{j}$ ($j=0,\pm 1$) are the domains of validity of the LG expansions (\ref{eq11}) and (\ref{eq12}), and are described in the paragraph proceeding those equations.

-Note this region surrounds the turning point $z_{0}$, but excludes it since the LG expansions break down there.
+Note this region surrounds the turning point $z_{0}$, but does not include it since the LG expansions break down at that point.
 However, asymptotic expansions for $A(u,z)$ and $B(u,z)$ can be computed in a neighborhood containing the turning point via Cauchy's integral formula (\cite[Thm.
 4.2]{Dunster:2021:SEB}).

 For the same functions defined by the unique asymptotic behavior (\ref{eq11}) and (\ref{eq12}), we follow \cite{Cherry:1950:UAF} and \cite{Dunster:2014:OEB} and seek solutions that only involve one Airy function and not its derivative.
 Specifically, in place of (\ref{eq17}) and (\ref{eq15}) we instead \emph{define} functions $\mathcal{Y}(u,z)$ and $\mathcal{Z}(u,z)$ via the pair of equations